Maybe you’ve heard some of the reasons why digital marketing for dentists is so important.

 - Write blog posts about your community like local events and sports (success for teams at high schools, little league, soccer, etc.).

-- Write stories about local people who are noteworthy, interesting or have done extraordinary things in their lives.
+- Include stories about local people who are noteworthy, interesting or have done extraordinary things in their lives.

 - Write about the history of your town, what local charities are doing for the community and how people can get involved.